SMUDGE’S DIARIES

 The Bag Lady

-Blondie’s best friend.
-Turned up to a sleepover with a handbag that looked expensive and smelled like crisps.
+Blondie’s bestie.
+Turned up to a sleepover with a handbag that looked expensive and smelled like Asti.
 I shredded it.
 Not out of spite – out of principle.
-She prefers me to the Golden Menace maaahaaaahaaa!
+She prefers me to The Golden Menace mwaaahaaaahaaa!
 Finally, a human with taste.
 I keep an eye on her accessories now.
 You never know when inspiration will strike.

-Fluffy, pristine, and always looks like she’s just stepped out of a grooming advert.
+Fluffy, pristine, and always looks like she’s just stepped out of a grooming salon.
 Her fur is soft, her whiskers are symmetrical, and her human insists on dressing her up, hats, bows, once a tutu.
 It’s a lot.
 She’s sweet, but it’s hard to take anyone seriously in a glittery cape.
 We think her real name might be Princess, but someone once misheard it as Pickle and it stuck.
-She’s always in a bit of a situation, so honestly… it fits.
-Annoyance Rating: 🐟🐟🐟 (3/5 – too polished, too pink, too Pickle)

 The Next Door Neighbour

 Camp, cheerful, and always humming 80s power ballads while pruning his rose bushes.
+A pharmacist by trade.
 Owns a smug Tabby with a superiority complex.
-I pretend not to know his name, but I absolutely judge his flamingo garden ornaments from the fence.
+I pretend not to know its name, but I absolutely judge his flamingo garden ornaments collection.

 The Topless Gardener

-The shirtless gardener.
-Mows the lawn with his six-pack out like it’s a public service.
-I treat his grass like my personal litter tray.
+Mows the lawn with his six‑pack out like it’s a public service.
+Owns a Vizsla called Atlas, who is equally fit and painfully aware of it.
+I treat his smooth grass like my personal litter tray.
 He trims.
 I tinkle.
+Atlas watches.
 We coexist.

 The Robe Ranger

-Start at the beginning or dive in wherever you like… it’s all downhill.
+Start at the beginning or drop in wherever you like.
+It’s all downhill.

 Soft pink logo-style image featuring a watercolour calico cat with white, black, and ginger markings, positioned on the right.
 A speech bubble on the left contains the words “ASK Smudge” in bold uppercase and script font.

 Got a question, dilemma, or juicy bit of gossip?
-Submit it here and I’ll respond with the grace of a cat who’s seen it all and judged it twice.
+Send it here and I’ll respond with the grace of a cat who’s seen it all and judged it twice.

 My favourite questions will be featured at the end of each monthly diary entry.
 Make the cut?
 Congrats (and condolences).